 If autoimmune hepatitis is suspected, your hepatologist will conduct an extensive medical history and physical exam.
 One or more of the following tests may be prescribed to confirm your diagnosis or to evaluate whether your condition has progressed.

-Lab work can measure levels of specific liver enzymes that may indicate whether you have autoimmune hepatitis, viral hepatitis, an inherited liver disorder, or potentially NASH (nonalcoholic steatohepatitis, a disease in which people who drink little or no alcohol develop fat, inflammation, and scarring in their livers).
+Lab work can measure levels of specific liver enzymes that may indicate if you have autoimmune hepatitis, viral hepatitis, an inherited liver disorder, or potentially NASH (nonalcoholic steatohepatitis, a disease in which people who drink little or no alcohol develop fat, inflammation, and scarring in their livers).
+Lab work can also check for antibodies that are often abnormal in people with autoimmune hepatitis.

 Ultrasound, CT, MRI